 The major problem arises when hackers get hold of your private and sensitive data.
 Like I mentioned above, there are many other methods being used by hackers to hack passwords or email access.

-This is one of the basic tool used for getting your passwords.
+This is one of the basic tools used for getting your passwords.
 Keylogger resides in your system memory and runs at every startup.
 These keyloggers log all your keystrokes.

 A log is created and is then sent to the hacker.
 One of the most famous is the Ardamax Keylogger.
 It can be customized to not be shown in “Processes” (Windows Task Manager).

 I suggest you to start using Online virtual Keyboard when typing passwords for sensitive sites like your bank account, email and Paypal account.
-You can also start using a password manager that autofills the login data and thus no key logs are made.
+You can also start using a password manager like Dashlane that auto-fills the login data and thus no key logs are made.

 RAT stands for Remote Administration Tool.
 With RAT, a hacker can connect to your PC without your knowledge.
 The hacker can see your screen and also see the sites you surf.
 It also has the built-in functionality of keylogger.